kohei0802/Rasterization-occlusion-Computer-Graphics/README.md

-# Rasterization-occlusion-anti-aliasing (computer graphics)
+# Rasterization-occlusion-anti-aliasing with Eigen (computer graphics)
-My solution to Games101 HW2 (with Eigen library)
+My solution to Games101 exercise 2

 antialiasing with 2 * 2 MSAA